Biliary Atresia

 Biliary atresia is a disease of the bile ducts that affects only infants.
 Bile is a digestive liquid that is made in the liver.
 It travels through the bile ducts to the small intestine, where it helps digest fats.

 In biliary atresia, the bile ducts become inflamed and blocked soon after birth.
-This causes bile to remain in the liver, where it starts to destroy liver cells rapidly and cause cirrhosis, or scarring of the liver.
+This causes bile to remain in the liver, where it starts to destroy liver cells and causes fibrosis or scarring of the liver.

 1. Biliary Atresia is a rare disease affecting 1 in 8,000 to 1 in 18,000 live births worldwide.
 About 10-20% of infants with biliary atresia have abnormalities in other organs, such as heart defects or issues with their spleen.

 Symptoms of biliary atresia usually appear between two and six weeks after birth.
 The baby will appear jaundiced, with yellowing of the skin and whites of the eyes.
-The liver may harden and the abdomen may become swollen.
-Stools appear pale grey and the urine may appear dark.
+The liver may harden, and the abdomen may become swollen.
+Stools usually appear pale gray and the urine may appear dark.
 Some babies may develop intense itching.

 Since other conditions lead to symptoms similar to those of biliary atresia, doctors must perform many tests before a conclusive diagnosis can be made.
-These tests may include blood and liver tests, an ultrasound examination, X-rays and a liver biopsy, in which a small amount of liver tissue is removed with a needle for examination in a laboratory.
+These tests may include blood and liver tests, an ultrasound examination, specialized imaging tests, and a liver biopsy, in which a small amount of liver tissue is removed with a needle for examination in a laboratory.

 The aim of the Kasai procedure is to allow drainage of bile from the liver into the intestine through the new duct.
-The operation is completely or partially successful about 80 percent of the time if performed early (before 3 months of age).
+Kasais are successful or partially successful 60% to 85% of the time, but only 20% to 40% provide long term benefits, if performed early (before 3 months of age).
 In babies who respond well, jaundice and other symptoms usually disappear after several weeks.

 In cases where the Kasai procedure does not work, the problem often lies in the fact that blocked bile ducts are "intrahepatic," or inside the liver, as well as extrahepatic, or outside the liver.
 No procedure, except for liver transplant, has been developed to replace blocked intrahepatic ducts.